-- Authorities: What decisions can they make on their own, which can't they - TIPS: While having current people complete this criteria is a good start, review those to ensure there are no oversights, errors or omissions. - Existing Job Descriptions are available from a variety of freely available sources online and elsewhere. - 5.
-Define the core competencies each role requires: - Skills & Capabilities - Experience - Credentials - 6.
-Identify and agree to plan to address any gaps in your current structure - 7.
-Perform a personnel loss risk assessment for each role as it would impact the organization - TIP: the Decision Priority Worksheet can be used for this - this allows you to prioritize the roles you want to first have Succession Plans in place for until you have a complete Organizational Succession Plan - 8.
-Review existing competencies within and around your organization - existing Board Members - volunteers - staff - affiliated organizations
+- Authorities: What decisions can they make on their own, which can't they

+- TIPS: While having current people complete this criteria is a good start, review those to ensure there are no oversights, errors or omissions.
+Existing Job Descriptions are available from a variety of freely available sources online and elsewhere.

+- 5. Define the core competencies each role requires:

+- Skills & Capabilities

+- Experience

+- Credentials

+- 6. Identify and agree to plan to address any gaps in your current structure

+- 7. Perform a personnel loss risk assessment for each role as it would impact the organization

+- TIP: the Decision Priority

+Worksheet can be used for this

+this allows you to prioritize the roles

+you want to first have Succession

+Plans in place for until you have a

+complete Organizational Succession

+- 8. Review existing competencies within and around your organization

+- existing Board Members

+- volunteers

+- staff

+- affiliated organizations

-- 9. Map available existing competencies to each key role you have identified - create a separate list of those who can step in temporarily and those who could do so permanently - remember you may have to replace the replacement, plan for their role as well - TIP: you may need to have two or three people to replace one key role - 10.
-Identify external candidates (e.g. colleagues of members) and sources for finding external candidates (e.g. placement agencies) - 11.
-Create an orientation and duties file for each role, for each successor to draw on, it should include: - Organizational Chart with titles and with current names - Organizational By-Laws, Policies & Procedures - Business Plans Budgets, Strategic Plans, Technology Plans - Duties for the role, for the one-up role, and for any roles reporting to this position - Current Operations Contracts, Projects, Events & Commitments the role must ensure are met - Governance & Oversight will vary by Not-for-Profit but must be met or exceeded - Create and Maintain a Succession Pipeline of people to draw upon when it becomes necessary
+- 9. Map available existing competencies to each key role you have identifiedcreate a separate list of those - who can step in temporarily and those who can do so permanently - remember you may have to - remember you may have to replace the replacement, plan for their role as well - TIP: you may need to have two or three people to replace one key role - Identify external candidates like colleagues of members and sources for finding external candidates like placement agencies - 11.
+Create an orientation and duties file for each role, for each successor to draw on, it should include: - Organizational Chart with titles and with current names - Organizations By-Laws, Policies & Procedures - Business Plans, Strategic Plans, Budgets, Plans, Technology Plans - Duties for the role, for the oneup role, and for any roles reporting to this position - Current Operations Contracts, Projects, Events & Commitments the role must ensure are met - Governance & Oversight will vary by Not-for-Profit but must be met or exceeded - 12.
+Create & Maintain a Succession Pipeline of people and Centers of Influence to draw upon when it becomes necessary